 - respond to changing user behaviour and feedback by continuously improving the service

-- Identifying users and their needsUser needs are the starting point for any service work.
+- Understanding users and their needsUser needs are the starting point for any service work.

 - Getting support for user researchHow to get support in your organisation to do user research.